 4. We can’t have a compilation of fun facts about Brooklyn without a Brooklyn Bridge fact.
 When it’s super cold out, the Brooklyn Bridge rises approximately three inches.
 This is because the cables contract and expand.5.
 One of the historic brownstones in Brooklyn Heights isn’t actually a house at all.
 The three-story townhouse at 58 Joralemon Street is just a façade.
 It’s a subway ventilator and a hidden emergency exit.

-6. On December 6, 1960, two airplanes collided in mid-air above Park Slope in what is known as the “Park Slope Plane Crash.
+6. On December 6, 1960, two airplanes collided in mid-air and one of the planes crashed in Park Slope in what is known as the “Park Slope Plane Crash.

 7. Brooklyn was once the “Coffee Capital.”
 By 1906, about 25 million pounds of coffee a month was roasted at the Arbuckle Brothers coffee factory on John Street.
 In fact, that’s likely more coffee than was roasted at any other building in the world at the time.